Saudi Arabian nationality law: How to apply for citizenship

 If the applicant obtains 23 points as a minimum score, the committee recommends that he continues reviewing his application.
-In the event that he doesn’t not achieve the required limit, it is recommended that the application be kept.
+In the event that he does not achieve the required limit, it is recommended that the application be kept.
 The applications are reviewed, and the rest of the procedures are completed and submitted to the Naturalization Committee, in order to issue the final recommendation and present it to the Minister of Interior.

 The following actions are taken in relation to applications for citizenships: